 Contrary to what many believe, page length isn't the most important factor to PDF size.
 A one-page PDF could be much larger than a 60-page PDF, depending on the PDF content optimization.

-Usually your PDF software will contain multiple options when creating it as well to help cut down on file size.
+Usually your PDF software will contain multiple options when to help cut down on file size.
 There may even be an optimize PDF tool that can assist with much of this for you, in addition to automatically choosing the best format for size.

 Another important factor for mobile PDF friendliness will be its format.

-Ensure that your PDF is compatible with a PDF viewer as this will minimize any formatting and compatibility issues your recipient may have.
-ActivePDF's browser-based PDF viewer and editor, Reader Plus, is free to try and available here:
+Ensuring that your PDF is compatible with a PDF viewer will also minimize any formatting and compatibility issues your recipient may have.

 PDFs are indexed by Google and thanks to the large amount of content within them, often rank quite well.
 You'll want to optimize your PDF for SEO to earn the best chance at getting on the front page.

 Here are some tips for optimizing your PDF for Google, Bing, Yahoo, and other search sites: